ibbrett/astro-transition-typescript/src/content/blog/es6.md

 - Python-style generators
 - binary data
 - typed arrays
-- new collections (maps, sets and WeakMap)
+- new collections (Map, Set and WeakMap)
 - number and math enhancements
 - reflection
 - proxies (metaprogramming for virtual objects and wrappers)